128technology/docs/docs/wan_telemetry_create_site.md

 sidebar_label: Create a Site
 ---

-- Create an account on the Mist portal
-- Add your Organization
-- Create a Site
+Use the following steps to create your account, organization, and site on the Mist Portal.

 ## Create an Account